bhky/targetran/README.md

     ]),
 ]

-# Labels for the bboxes are also given as a sequence of Numpy arrays (or TF tensors).
+# Labels for the bboxes are also given as a sequence of NumPy arrays (or TF tensors).
 # The number of bboxes and labels should match.
 An empty array indicates no bboxes/labels.
 labels_list = [
     np.array([0, 1]),  # 2 labels.